Long Island Aggravated Harassment Lawyer

 What Happens After a Harassment Charge

 If you, a friend or a loved one is charged with a harassment charge in the state of New York, you may find yourself wondering what that charge means, what the process from charging to trial may involve, and what your potential penalties may be.
-There will be many decisions to make through the course of mounting a defense against these charges, and one of the first steps to making an educated choice is to understand the types of harassment under the law and what the impact of a charge or conviction could be.
+There will be many decisions to make through the course of mounting a defense against aggravated harassment charges, and one of the first steps to making an educated choice is to understand the types of harassment under the law and what the impact of a charge or conviction could be.

 What are the Harassment Charges?